 The Federal Rules of Civil Procedure are the rules that control much of what happens in this lawsuit.
-Not all of those rules will be important in your case, but some of them will be very important, particularly the rule about summary judgment and the rules about discovery.
+Not all of those rules will be important in your case, but some of them will be very important, such as the rule about summary judgment (discussed below) and the rules about discovery (also discussed below).
 It is your duty to know the rules of procedure that apply to you in this case.
-This court cannot provide you with a copy of the rules of procedure.
-You will have to find your own copy of the rules to review.

 The Federal Rules of Evidence could be important later in this lawsuit.
 The rules of evidence affect the parties' submissions for summary judgment motions.
 Also, if this case goes all the way to trial, the rules of evidence will affect how the evidence is presented at trial.
 It is your duty know the rules of evidence that apply to you in this case.
-This court cannot provide you with a copy of the rules of evidence.
-You will have to find your own copy of the rules to review.

-Service of documents on your opponent is REQUIRED:
+Service of documents on your opponent is required:

 Every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
 This means that whenever you mail a document to the court, you also must mail a copy of that document to your opponent at the same time.
 To prove that you did this, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.

-There is no acceptable excuse for not serving your documents on your opponent.
 If you do not serve your documents on your opponent and if you do not certify service, then this court will not look at your documents.
 There are no exceptions to this policy.